ThusSpokeBieu/ThusSpokeBieu/README.md

 <div align="center">
 <p align="justify">- Today I'm working with HR and Psychology area, but I'm doing a transitioning in my career.<br />
 - Hoping that soon I'll start my dev career, even if as a freelancer.<br />
-- I am actually improving my frontend knowledges, and studying ReactJS.<br /></p>
+- I am actually improving my backend knowledges, in java and spring framework.<br /></p>
 </div>

 <div align="center">